tinygiant98/aoc2022/README.md

 Day 18:  Nice.
 Pretty straightforward, especially Part 1.
 Basic flood filling did the trick for Part 2.

-Day 19:  Still working... my brain hurts.
+Day 19:  Still working... my brain hurts.  (edit) So looks like this is just going to be a learning experiment for me.
+I really had no idea how to approach this, though I understood it needed a DFS/BFS analysis to get it done.
+I'm not quite there in nim, so the code for this day is not mine **at all**.
+No star for me today, but keeping this here in case I need some learning later on.

-Day 20:  Nice break from the constant optimizing.
+Day 20:  Nice break from the constant optimizing (of which I am obviously not very good at).
 Pretty simple implementation of a circular buffer/array.